cisagov/cyhy-core/README.md

 ### Building a cyhy-core image for distribution
 The helper script `generate_cyhy_docker_image.sh` can be used to automate building and saving a Docker image.
-It requires a file named `maxmind_license.txt` that contains the MaxMind GeoIP2 license.
 It can be run without arguments, with the default image name and a specified tag, or with a specified image name and tag.
 The default configuration is `cisagov/cyhy-core:latest`.

 #### Default name and tag
 ```console